You usually have to pay tax on your UK income even if you’re not a UK resident. Income includes things like:

 - you have other untaxed income

-You don’t need to report your income to HMRC if you’ve already claimed tax relief under a ‘double-taxation agreement’.
+You do not need to report your income to HMRC if you’ve already claimed tax relief under a ‘double-taxation agreement’.

 Sending a Self Assessment tax return

-You can’t use HMRC’s online services to tell them about your income if you’re non-resident.
-Instead, you need to:
+You cannot use HMRC’s online services to tell them about your income if you’re non-resident.
+Instead, you must do one of the following:

 You’ll be fined if you miss the deadline - it’s earlier if you’re sending your return by post (31 October).

 Apply for a refund if you think you’ve paid too much tax.
-This might happen if tax is deducted automatically (eg by your bank) but your total UK income is below your Personal Allowance.
+This might happen if tax is deducted automatically (for example by your bank) but your total UK income is below your Personal Allowance.

-Get help from a professional (eg an accountant) if you need advice.
+Get help from a professional (like an accountant) if you need advice.